MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 > [!IMPORTANT]
 > The account used to create managed identities needs a role such as "Managed Identity Contributor" to create a new user-assigned managed identity.

-Create a user assigned managed identity using your preferred option:
+Create a user-assigned managed identity using your preferred option:

 - [Azure portal](how-manage-user-assigned-managed-identities.md?pivots=identity-mi-methods-azp)
 - [CLI](how-manage-user-assigned-managed-identities.md?pivots=identity-mi-methods-azcli)